Emiratis: Ajam Emiratis

-Ajam Emiratis comprise the majority of the Shia Emirati population, with the remaining Shia Emiratis predominantly being Baharna Emiratis.
+Ajam Emiratis comprise the majority of the Shia Emirati population, with the remaining Shia Emiratis predominantly being Baharna Emiratis and Khoja Emiratis.
 Among the Sunni Ajam Emiratis, a notable portion trace their ancestry to the Achomi people, an ethnic subgroup within the broader Persian community.
 The Achomi primarily reside in southern Iran and their native language is Achomi.
 Many Ajam Emiratis, particularly those in Ras Al Khaimah and Dibba, are of Kumzari ancestry and also communicate in Kumzari.
 Additionally, many Ajam are of Afro-Iranian and Huwala origin.
 Ajam Emiratis constitute the majority of the Bedoon population, many whom reportedly hold Comoran passports due to a deal between the governments of the UAE and Comoros.

 The Ajam community has left a significant imprint on Emirati culture.
 Persian culinary traditions have merged with local Emirati cuisine, evident in dishes featuring Persian spices, ingredients, and cooking techniques.
 Persian music, dance, and literature also hold influence in the UAE, contributing to the country's cultural diversity and artistic expressions.
 Emirati Arabic has absorbed a significant number of words from Persian and other Iranian languages.
 Persian influence is also evident in Emirati architecture, notably through features such as the Barjeel, a traditional windcatcher of Persian origin.
 Qasr al-Hosn, the oldest stone building in the UAE, was designed by Mohammed Al Bastaki in 1761.
-Al Bastakiya, a historical district in the city of Dubai, was built by Ajam Emirati merchants, many of Bastaki origin, a city in southern Iran.
+Al Bastakiya, a historical district in the city of Dubai, was built by Huwali Emirati merchants, many of Bastaki origin, a city in southern Iran.

 Some Ajam Emiratis have found themselves caught in the crossfire of the Iran-Arabia proxy conflict, facing challenges such as discrimination, political tensions, and economic uncertainty.
 The UAE's strategic alliance with Saudi Arabia, coupled with its efforts to maintain neutrality in regional conflicts, has created a complex environment for Ajam communities with connections to Iran.
 Instances of heightened security measures, surveillance, and political scrutiny targeting individuals perceived to have affiliations with Iran have been reported.
 Anti-Iranian sentiment has also been promoted due to disputes over Abu Musa and the Greater and Lesser Tunbs, the Persian Gulf naming dispute, and the Sunni-Shia divide.
 Many argue that the Emirati government ignore historical Ajam Emirati influence and identity in favor of promoting a more unified Arab Bedouin identity.